Lessons From Story

 So, with that, I’m launching this blog with one main mission: to hold myself accountable to living out loud.

-Named “Thursday Thoughts” because if you come here, expect to hear just that, my thoughts – on trivial matters and important ones, on faith, on health, and the lessons I’m learning and growing from as I live out this one beautiful, precious life.
+If you come here, expect to hear my thoughts – on trivial matters and important ones, on faith, on health, and the lessons I’m learning and growing from as I live out this one beautiful, precious life.